dotnet/docs/docs/architecture/dapr-for-net-developers/service-invocation.md

 ### Make aggregated service calls using the .NET SDK

-Most calls from the eShop frontend are simple CRUD calls.
+Most calls from the eShop front end are simple CRUD calls.
 The API gateway forwards them to a single service for processing.
-Some scenarios, however, require multiple backend services to work together to complete a request.
+Some scenarios, however, require multiple back-end services to work together to complete a request.
 For these more complex calls, eShop uses the web shopping aggregator service to mediate the workflow across multiple services.
 Figure 6-4 show the processing sequence of adding an item to your shopping basket:

 ![Update basket sequence diagram](./media/service-invocation/complex-call.png)